somat/react-sheetjs-example/README.md

 # React SheetJS Example

-Example using SheetJS on React
+Example of how to use SheetJS on React

 ![](img/html-table.png)